Purohit1999/inventory_management/README.md

 ---
 ## 👤 User Stories

+---

-User Stories for Inventory Management System
+### ✅ User Stories for Inventory Management System

 This document outlines the user stories for an Inventory Management System, detailing the needs and requirements of both business owners and store employees.
 The goal is to create a user-friendly platform that streamlines inventory management, enhances productivity, and ensures security.

+---

-### 🧑‍💻 As a Business Owner, I want to:
+### 🧑‍💻 As a **Business Owner**, I want to:

-#### 1. Easily add and manage inventory to keep track of available products.
+#### 1. 🟢 **Create** new products via a clean and simple form.

-This feature allows business owners to quickly input new products and update existing ones, ensuring that inventory levels are accurate and up-to-date.
+Allows business owners to input product name, description, price, stock, and category with helpful placeholder hints and validations.

-#### 2. Bulk upload inventory from CSV/Excel to save time in data entry.
+#### 2. 📥 **Bulk Upload** inventory from CSV/Excel.

-By enabling bulk uploads, business owners can efficiently manage large inventories without the need for repetitive manual entry, thus saving valuable time.
+Reduces manual work by allowing upload of multiple products at once using spreadsheet files.

-#### 3. Download inventory data as a CSV for reporting and analysis.
+#### 3. 📤 **Export** current inventory data to CSV.

-This functionality provides business owners with the ability to export their inventory data for further analysis, reporting, or sharing with stakeholders.
+Enables download of product data for analysis, reporting, or sharing with teams and stakeholders.

-#### 4. Quickly update product details without navigating complex menus.
+#### 4. 🟡 **Update** product details easily from the product list.

-A streamlined interface for updating product information ensures that business owners can make changes swiftly, improving operational efficiency.
+Edit buttons beside each product make it easy to modify information like price or stock without navigating away.

+#### 5. 🔴 **Delete** products with a confirmation step.
+Remove outdated items while preventing accidental deletions through a safety prompt.

-#### 5. Ensure security with user authentication, restricting access to authorized personnel only.
+#### 6. 🔒 Ensure system security with login functionality.

-Implementing robust user authentication safeguards sensitive inventory data, ensuring that only authorized users can access or modify information.
+Only authenticated users can create, read, update, or delete inventory data.

+---

-### 👥 As a Store Employee, I want to:
+### 👥 As a **Store Employee**, I want to:

-#### 1. View all products in an organized manner with categories and pricing.
+#### 1. 📃 **Read/View** all products in a categorized and organized list.

-An organized display of products helps store employees quickly locate items, enhancing their ability to assist customers effectively.
+See products grouped by category with stock levels and prices clearly displayed.

-#### 2. Search for products easily using a search or filter feature.
+#### 2. 🔎 Use a **search or filter** to quickly find products.

-A search function allows employees to find specific products quickly, improving response times and customer service.
+Speeds up customer service and internal inventory checks by locating items faster.

-#### 3. Edit product details quickly when stock levels or prices change.
+#### 3. ✏️ **Edit** stock or pricing instantly.

-Store employees should have the ability to make immediate updates to product information, ensuring that customers always receive accurate information.

-#### 4. Prevent accidental deletions by adding confirmation steps.

-Implementing confirmation steps before deletion actions helps protect against unintentional loss of inventory data, maintaining the integrity of the inventory system.
+Allows employees to reflect changes in real-time as items are sold, restocked, or repriced.

+#### 4. ✅ Be prompted before deleting anything.
+Avoids accidental loss of important data by showing a confirmation dialog before deletion.

+---

-This document serves as a foundational guide for developing an Inventory Management System that meets the needs of both business owners and store employees, ultimately leading to a more efficient and secure inventory management process.
+This document serves as a foundational guide for developing an Inventory Management System that meets the needs of both business owners and store employees, with a strong focus on the **CRUD operations**:

+- **C**reate → Add product or upload CSV
+- **R**ead → View product list
+- **U**pdate → Edit product details
+- **D**elete → Remove product securely

 ---
 ## 🎨 UX/UI Design